 The most common method of ablation uses a catheter (a long, thin, flexible tube) inserted through an artery.
 Ablation is not open heart surgery.
 However, if you are undergoing heart surgery for another reason, such as heart valve repair, the cardiovascular surgeon may choose to perform the ablation during the surgery.

-Find a cardiologist associated with St. Rose Dominican or call 702.616.4900 for a referral to a cardiologist to learn more about your options for heart and vascular care and treatment, including atrial fibrillation ablation, in Las Vegas and Henderson, NV.
+Find a cardiologist associated with St. Rose Dominican hospitals or call (702) 616-4900 for a referral to a cardiologist to learn more about your options for heart and vascular care and treatment, including atrial fibrillation ablation, in Las Vegas and Henderson, NV.

 During atrial fibrillation ablation, the cardiologist will use X-ray equipment and a special dye to see your blood vessels and heart and monitor the catheter.
 After making a small incision in your groin to access the femoral artery, the cardiologist threads the catheter through the artery to the area of your heart causing the abnormal heartbeat.
 An ablation device at the tip of the catheter will direct heat, laser, or freezing sources to create scar tissue, blocking the signals causing the abnormal heartbeat.
 Atrial fibrillation ablation can take from two to four hours, sometimes longer.